5 Slovene habits you need to hear about!

 3. The importance of having a good car

-It wouldn’t be an instance of exaggerating to say that for majority of Slovenes a car is more than just a car.
-It is a kind of status symbol, far more than »only« means of transportation.
+It wouldn’t be an exaggeration to say that, for many Slovenes, a car is more than just a vehicle—it’s a status symbol, far more than simply a means of transportation.

 4. Watching skiing and ski jumping on TV whole winter

-Slovenia is home to some of the best-value skiing in the Alps.
-The majestic mountain peaks of the Julian Alps surround several small, picturesque ski resorts.
-Therefore, it is not surprising Slovenia is home to some of the world’s best winter sportswomen and sportsmen.
-Every winter when either skiing or ski jumping competitions are on, Slovenes are cheering them in front of TV’s all through the winter season.
+Slovenia offers some of the best-value skiing in the Alps, nestled among the majestic peaks of the Julian Alps that surround several charming, picturesque ski resorts.
+It’s no wonder that Slovenia has produced some of the world’s top winter athletes.
+Every winter, whether it’s skiing or ski jumping competitions, Slovenes gather around their TVs, cheering passionately throughout the entire season.

-Knowing any of the names of Slovene skiing or ski jumping champions will take you far into the hearts of Slovenes.
+Knowing the names of Slovenian skiing or ski jumping champions will quickly earn you a special place in the hearts of Slovenes.

 Planica: That’s How We Fly in Slovenia! – (letsgoslovenia.si)